Poll: If a genie turned you into a professional athlete, which sport would you choose?

 MarinersMLBNBANFLReignSeahawksSoccerSoundersSportsStormWNBA Poll: If a genie turned you into a professional athlete, which sport would you choose?
 Originally published July 15, 2017 at 5:00 pm Share story By Seattle Times sports staff Take Our Poll Seattle Times sports staff View Comments No personal attacks or insults, no hate speech, no profanity.
 Please keep the conversation civil and help us moderate this thread by reporting any abuse.
 See our Commenting FAQ.
 Powered by Livefyre The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.
-Previous StoryPuig confronts Marlins pitcher after nearly being hit
+Next StoryMLB trade deadline: The quest to obtain starting pitches rages on Previous StoryPuig confronts Marlins pitcher after nearly being hit

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.